Family Art Affair (all ages welcome)

 Please note: Scheduled visits to ARTWORKS Gallery are not available on Puppet Show dates.

 Studio classes are available for teens and adults throughout the year.
 Classes offer instruction in a variety of art mediums, including digital media.

 Young Artists (ages 3 to 5 with an adult caregiver)

 In this introductory class, preschoolers will learn about the basic elements of art through looking at and creating a variety of artworks.
 The instructor will base the projects on works on display in our permanent and temporary galleries.
 Each class will focus on multi-step processes to engage students in a range of activities and materials.
 Class size is limited to ten children with an adult caregiver.
 All supplies are provided.

 Time: 3:45 to 4:30 P.M.

 Tuesday: April 11 and 25; May 9 and 23

 Cost: $8 members/$12 non-members for each class; $24 members/$40 non-members for the series of four classes

 After School Art II (ages 10 to 13)

-Older students delve further into art exploration in this series of classes, making impactful connections to art they view in the galleries through group discussion and individualized projects.
-Activities for this session will include designing with textiles, painting portraits with acrylics, and sculpting with clay.
+Older students explore art beyond the basics making connections between what they see and themselves as they view artworks in the galleries and create their own works formulated through group discussion and individualized projects.
 All supplies are provided.
 Class size is limited to ten students.